adamritter/pageql/README.md

 Install: pip install pageql

-## TODO before alpha release: use it for more concrete examples.
-I believe the current state is great, of course it needs a pip install

 ## Core Philosophy

 PageQL aims to simplify web development involving relational data by allowing direct embedding of SQL-like queries within HTML templates.
 It draws inspiration from ColdFusion Markup Language (CFML) but focuses specifically on rendering reactive relational data.